aquietlife/harvester/README.md

 ### Autostart software

-Add the following lines to the bottom of
+Add the following lines to the bottom of /home/pi/.bashrc

+`vim /home/pi/.bashrc`

 ```
 if pgrep -x "python" > /dev/null